epam/ai-dial/docs/user-guide.md

 In DIAL Marketplace, there are two sections:

-* [All applications](#all-applications): this section includes all applications, language models and assistants available on your DIAL environment.
+* [DIAL Marketplace](#dial-marketplace): this section includes all applications, language models and assistants available on your DIAL environment.
-* [My applications](#my-applications): this section includes all applications, language models and assistants that you have selected in All applications.
+* [My workspace](#my-workspace): this section includes all applications, language models and assistants that you have selected in DIAL Marketplace.
 In this section, you can also register your custom applications and quick apps.

 ![](./img/dial-marketplace2.png)